 P. lateralis is on the Alert List of the European & Mediterranean Plant Protection Organization (EPPO).
 It is not currently listed in the European Union’s Plant Health Directive.

-If, after consulting the above guidance, you are still sure it is a possible case, and it involves trees in a private garden, you should consult a reputable arborist.
+If, after consulting the above guidance, you still think you might have identified a possible case, and it involves trees in a private garden, you should consult a reputable arborist.
 The Arboricultural Association can help you find a local one.

-If it involves a number of trees in a public site such as a park or churchyard, with high numbers of visitors posing a higher risk of spreading the disease please report it to us using our Tree Alert form.
+If the suspected case involves a number of trees on an estate or public site such as a park or churchyard, especially where high numbers of visitors posing a high risk of spreading the disease, you should report it to us using our Tree Alert form.